patriclay-BE/Rubeus/README.md

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this code base.

-Rubeus is licensed under the BSD 3-Clause license.
+A CHANGE FROM GITHUB THAT SHOULD BE MERGED EVEN IF THERE IS A MERGE CONFLICT IN ANOTHER LINE Rubeus is licensed under the BSD 3-Clause license.

 ## Table of Contents